Last updated on May 15th, 2025 at 04:37 pm

 What is the Best Time to Visit the Gili Islands?

-Here’s a breakdown of the seasons:
+Here’s a breakdown of the seasons for visiting the Gili Islands:

 Dry Season (May to September):